5 Ways to Show Candidates Your Company is Committed to Diversity

 ERGs have been tremendously successful at companies like Walgreens, where several networks of employees (from veterans to members of the LGBT community) work together to advocate for diversity in recruiting, employee development, community engagement, and more.

 These networks have translated into meaningful wins for Walgreens.
 Its Disability Inclusion Network helped the company develop internal disability-inclusive technologies and policies, leading to a 100% score on the Disability Equality Index (DEI)—and attract disabled talent to the company.

-4. Recruit at educational institution with diverse student bodies
+4. Recruit at educational institutions with diverse student bodies

 Around 28% of survey respondents say they show candidates they value diversity by recruiting at universities, trade schools, and community colleges with diverse student bodies.

 Historically black colleges and universities (HBCUs) and Hispanic-serving institutions (HSIs), for example, are a great source of high-achieving, underrepresented candidates.
 Wikipedia keeps lists of other minority-serving institutions, including tribal colleges and universities.
 U.S. News and World Report’s rankings of campus ethnic diversity is another useful resource in the US.

 Thinking about what schools your recruiting team reaches out to for sourcing talent can have a profound impact on your pipeline.
 LinkedIn went from recruiting at a few elite universities—which narrowed their reach and increased the competition—to spreading their efforts across more geographies and schools, exposing their recruiters to a much more diverse set of candidates.